Instagram: Criticisms and controversies

-On January 2020, after the Assassination of Qasem Soleimani by the United States, Instagram removed posts expressing support for General Soleimani.
-Instagram stated that this action with U.S. sanctions against Iran.
-Officials described the move as " undemocratic".
+In January 2020, after the assassination of Qasem Soleimani by the United States, Instagram removed posts expressing support for General Soleimani.
+Instagram stated that this action complies with U.S. sanctions against Iran.
+Officials described the move as "undemocratic".

-on May 2021, in The eviction of Palestinian families from Sheikh Jarrah, which became emblematic of the Israeli-Palestinian struggle over land rights, identity, and sovereignty in Jerusalem, Users, including journalists and human rights activists, reported that Instagram removed content, limited visibility (shadow banning), and restricted accounts referencing the potential eviction of Palestinians from East Jerusalem.
+In May 2021, users including journalists and human rights activists reported that Instagram removed content, limited visibility (shadow banning), and restricted accounts referencing the potential eviction of Palestinians from East Jerusalem.
+This was in the context of The eviction of Palestinian families from Sheikh Jarrah, which became emblematic of the Israeli-Palestinian struggle over land rights, identity, and sovereignty in Jerusalem.
 Instagram denied intentional censorship and attributed the deletion of Palestinian posts to glitches.
 Digital rights groups such as 7amleh and Access Now argue that the removal of Palestinian content reflects broader issues of digital discrimination and have called for greater transparency from social media platforms.

-On October 2023, Instagram labeled some users' profile bios as containing the term "terrorist" if they included the Palestinian flag emoji and the Arabic phrase "Alhamdulillah (ٱلْحَمْدُ لِلَّٰهِ, al-Ḥamdu lillāh)," which means "Praise be to God."
+In October 2023, Instagram labeled some users' profile bios as containing the term "terrorist" if they included the Palestinian flag emoji and the Arabic phrase "Alhamdulillah (ٱلْحَمْدُ لِلَّٰهِ, al-Ḥamdu lillāh)," which means "Praise be to God."
 The platform's automated translation system incorrectly interpreted the phrase as "Palestinian terrorists are fighting for their freedom."
 Instagram attributed the error to a computerized translation system, apologized, and corrected the translation.

+In February 2026, a court filing revealed that nearly 19% of users aged 13 to 15 told Meta that they saw unwanted "nudity or sexual images on Instagram."